ietf-wg-acme/acme/draft-ietf-acme-acme.md

 processing the request.
 Encapsulating request bodies in JWS provides authentication of requests.

-JWS objects sent in ACME requests MUST meet the following additional criteria:
+A JWS object sent as the body of an ACME request MUST meet the following additional criteria:

 * The JWS MUST be in the  Flattened JSON Serialization {{!RFC7515}}
 * The JWS MUST NOT have multiple signatures